Libraries-Unlimited/Devon-Libraries/Loans/loansReadMe.md

 # Library Loans
 This folder contains data regarding Devon Libraries loans.
-The data is published in line with [open data schema for library open data](https://schema.librarydata.uk/loans).
+The data is published in line with the [open data schema for library open data](https://schema.librarydata.uk/loans).

 ## Definition
 A loan is the issuing of an item of stock to a member of the library service.
-A renewal of an item already on loan is counted as an additional loan.
-This data currently only contain physical issues
+This data currently only contain physical issues.

 ## Data
 The data is published under the following headings: